Coding-Josphat/Coding-Josphat/README.md

 ### Hi there! 👋

-<p>I'm Josphat Wahiu, an Aerospace Engineering student with a passion for technology and exploration.
-My interests span across various domains, including Aerospace, Desktop Development, Machine Learning, and Data Science.</p>
+I'm **Josphat Wahiu**, an Aerospace Engineering student with a passion for technology and exploration.
+My interests span across various domains, including Aerospace, Desktop Development, Machine Learning, and Data Science.
-Here's a bit more about me:
+#### Here's a bit more about me:

 - 🌱 **Currently Learning:** I'm diving into Python for Data Science, Aerospace Engineering concepts, and mastering CAD with OnShape.
 - 👯 **Collaboration:** I'm open to collaborating on exciting projects related to Application development, Data Science, Machine Learning, and Drone projects.